DominikCGI/True-First-Person-Camera/readme.md

 ✔ **Custom FOV** — Override the default FOV with your Custom FOV while in TFP mode.
 ✔ **Speed Control (optional)** — Use the mouse wheel to change your walking/running speed on the fly.
 ✔ **Easy Toggle** — Quickly enable/disable on demand using a hotkey.
-✔ **State Persistence** — Remembers your TFP and freelook states between sessions with external `.txt` file. - No savegame files are touched.
+✔ **State Persistence** — Remembers your TFP and freelook states between sessions with external `.txt` file.
-✔ **No Intrusive Changes** — Does not edit meshes, animations, or core game files. - You can install/uninstall at any time.
+✔ **No Intrusive Changes** — Does not edit meshes, animations, or core game files. - Install/uninstall at any time.
 ✔ **Fully Configurable** — Adjust camera offsets, freelook behavior, toggle keys, and more.